vinodnerella/corda/docs/source/key-concepts-data-model.rst

 Contracts define part of the business logic of the ledger.

 Contracts define a **verify function**, which is a pure function given the entire transaction as input.
-To be considered valid, the transaction must be **accepted** by the verify function of every contract pointed to by the input and output states.
+To be considered valid, the transaction must be **accepted** by the verify function of every contract pointed to by it's input and output states.
 Contracts do not have storage or the ability to interact with anything.
 Given the same transaction, a contract’s “verify” function always yields exactly the same result.